-- 1. Confirm the MyDro firmware is appropriate (see Table 3).
-If an update is required, contact Mission Technical Support to initiate an over-the-air update. - 2.
+- 1. Make sure the RTU is running on the latest MyDro firmware (see Table 3 for the firmware requirements at time of publication).
+Contact Mission Technical Support to initiate an over-the-air firmware update. - 2.
 If the RTU is active and enabled for alarm notifications use the electronic key to place the MyDro RTU into service mode so alarm notifications will be suppressed during the installation. - 3.
 Disconnect AC power from control panel. - 4.
 Verify that no power is present in the work area by using a volt meter. - 5.
 Mount the module with the self-tapping screws provided.